awslabs/sockeye/docs/tutorials/multilingual.md

 wc -l $DATA/*
 ```

+Sanity checks to perform at this point:
-Parallel files should still have the same number of lines.
+- Parallel files should still have the same number of lines.
+- Most file endings indicate a language, language suffixes should be correct.
+- Importantly, corresponding lines in the preprocessed training and validation files should be parallel.

 ## Training